udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 2. Enable allocation of costs between categories: Development and Test, Production, Support Services, and Infrastructure.

-3. Provide cost management tools for budgets, alerts, dashboards, spending reports, and forecasts.
+3. Provide cost management tools for budgets, alerts, dashboards, spending reports, forecasts, anomaly detection and investigation, and cost-saving recommendations.

-4. Identify anomalies and cost-saving opportunities for further investigation.

 *Security Baseline*

-5. Enable investigation of changes leading up to any outage.
+4. Enable investigation of changes leading up to any outage.

-6. Ensure Windows and Linux VMs meet password complexity requirements.
+5. Ensure Windows and Linux VMs meet password complexity requirements.

-7. Ensure automatic updates are enabled on Dev/Test environments, and disabled on Production environments (which must be managed separately).
+6. Ensure VMs can only be created using an approved OS image.

 *Resource Consistency*

-8. Allow the Cloud Governance team to control which Azure services can be used across the business units, with exceptions for approved pilot projects.
+7. Allow the Cloud Governance team to control which Azure services can be used across the business units, with exceptions for approved pilot projects.

-9. Implement delegated access control for new projects within business unit subscriptions.

-10. Prevent accidental deletion of resources.
+8. Prevent accidental deletion of resources.

-11. Implement a common resource naming standard across the organization.
+9. Implement a common resource naming standard across the organization.

 *Identity Baseline*

-12. Delegate access management to business units for each application they own, while enforcing that only built-in roles are used .
+10. Delegate access management to business units for each application they own.
+Business unit administrators should not be able to change or override policies defined by the Cloud Governance team.

-13. Ensure full-time and contingent staff for e-commerce have access to what they need, but no more.
+11. Ensure staff have access to what they need, but no more, while enforcing that only built-in roles are used.

-14. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.
+12. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.

 *Deployment Acceleration*

-15. Implement deployment automation while allowing controlled divergence between environments (e.g. smaller footprint for Dev/Test environments)
+13. Implement deployment automation while allowing controlled divergence between environments (e.g. smaller footprint for Dev/Test environments)

-16. Provide a means to track and update existing deployments to meet updated best practices.
+14. Provide a means to track and update existing best-practice reference implementation deployments to meet updated best practices.

-17. Provide a means to prevent best-practice deployments being modified outside the control of the Cloud Governance team.
+15. Provide a means to prevent best-practice reference implementation deployments being modified outside the control of the Cloud Governance team.

 ### Customer objections